wiseman-timelord/Cpp-Vulkan-Agi/README.md

 3. Complete Gradio Interface, does it work with win 10 python 3.12, what can we expect, what are possibilities.
 4. investigave correct operation through gradio interface, ensuare all features working correctly.
 5. Improve and Expand...
-- Use multiple 7B models for, 1 Chat, 2 Instruct, 3 Code.
-Store them in system ram, hot-swap the models from memory to GPU, as they are required, and do the processing on the GPU.
-We could then forget about Avx, albeit we could forget about all the libraries and just use vulkan to simplify things, thus, compatible with all vulkan cards, and fast.
-This all depends on the ability to load and unload models from system memory to GPU, as loading and unloading models to gpu from disk would be rubbish/slow if it only uses them for processing 1-2 times each before swapping.
-If we are undable to do this, then use chat on gpu, while other two are on system memory, or just all 3 on system memory.

 - agents able to work in parrellel, each having, a copy of the same model.
 - Further updates to UI, to integrate all improvements somehow.
 - After code context begins to become an issue, then optimize and make more dynamic and compacted, the functions.